markdryan/subtilis/docs/Subtilis.md

 which will be much faster, will generate less code and won't interfere with other parts of your code.
-Note the programs in the threex examples above are equivalent.
+Note the programs in the three examples above are equivalent.
 In both cases the local variable I% is declared in the outermost scope of the procedure, i.e., is accessible outside of the FOR loop.